International

 Living on campus gives you more chances to get to know other students and make college memories!
 Also, living on campus is cheaper than living off campus.

-Western has seven different room styles.
+Western has six different room styles.
 To live on campus, you need to pay a $150 housing deposit.
 Room assignments are made by the date the deposit is paid.
 You do not need to be accepted for admissions to pay the deposit.
 Pay the deposit early to have a better chance of getting the room style you want.
-All freshman residents and all residents living in a room style without a kitchen are required to buy an A or B Meal Plan.
+All residents with under 30 completed credits and all residents living in a room style without a kitchen are required to buy an A or B Meal Plan.

 After living on-campus for a year, some students decide to live off-campus.
 If you want to rent off-campus, talk to students who are renting.
 Ask them if they have had any problems.
 Off-campus housing is usually expensive in Rock Springs.